Strategy Consulting vs Management Consulting: Differences

 Which firms do strategy vs management consulting?

-Firms where strategy is the dominant practice and the brand:
+Firms where strategy is a major part of the brand:

 - MBB: McKinsey, BCG, Bain.
 Each has non-strategy arms (McKinsey Digital, BCG X, Bain Vector) but the brand is anchored to strategy.